bootdotdev/blog/content/cryptography/elliptic-curve-cryptography.md

 - The public key can safely be sent to anyone.
 It's public.
 - The private key must be kept safe because if someone in the middle were to get the private key, they could decrypt messages.
 - Computers can quickly use the public key to encrypt a message, and quickly use the private key to decrypt a message.
-- Computers require a _very_ long time (millions of years) to derive the original data from the encrypted message if they don’t have the private key.
+- Computers require a _very_ long time (millions of years) to derive the original data from the encrypted message if they don't have the private key.

 {{< cta2 >}}